| GUELPH'S CATHOLIC HILL(published in Our Town, Vol. 2, Issue 1, June 1987)A Hotbed of Scottish Rite Freemasonry?

 the Pyrenees in what is now southern France.
 In time, the descendants

 of Jesus became the Merovingian kings of Frankish History.
+Back to Top According to Holy Blood, Holy Grail,

 in the 1980s a dozen families in Europe are able to claim Merovingian